 We hate that.
 We hate the idea of only interacting with our customers when something goes wrong — and even worse, waiting until they write in about something going wrong.

 So, our Tout Happiness Officer (we’re hiring one more by the way), not just responds to tickets, but is responsible for developing content for Tout University where our new customers can learn how to use Tout to be successful.
 She’s responsible for proactively reaching out to customers so we can learn how they are using Tout and feature them on our blog, and even flesh out our Knowledge Base where customers can go for quick help.

 This principle reminds us that solving just this customer’s problem today is not success, but success is putting the systems and resources in place that can help the next 10 customers.

 We have all these misconceptions and frustrations around Customer Service.
 I think it has become one of those phrases and roles that we take for granted without stopping and thinking… well — “What does it really mean?”

 Our team works and thinks hard about customer service every day.
 There are things that frustrate us, there are things that we work hard on, and there are things that are working quite well.
 It ain’t perfect but atleast with these principles, we’ve started to get an understanding of how we want to serve our customers and how we can get there.

-In fact, the next thing we’re doing to make our service more excellent is to hire our first full-time Tout Happiness Officer.
+In fact, the next thing we’re doing to make our service more excellent is to hire our more Tout Happiness Officers.
 If all these principles and the things I’ve talked about here are interesting to you, drop me a line.